👋🏼 Welcome!

-I am a postdoctoral research associate at Washington Universityโs Prevention Research Center.
-My research interests focus on the intersections of housing policy, eviction, and population health.
-My academic work has been published in Cities, Housing Policy Debate, Socius, and Cities & Health.
+I am a postdoctoral research associate at Washington University’s School of Public Health.
+My research examines how landlord practices—such as evictions and alternative home financing—emerge and operate, with the goal of informing housing policies to better protect tenants.
+My academic work has been published in Housing Policy Debate, Journal of Planning Education and Research, Cities, Socius, Journal of Physical Activity and Health, and Cities & Health.

-Landlord Behaviors: Investigating property owner and manager behaviors, including eviction filings, housing code violations, and the use of risky home financing arrangements such as Contract for Deed (CFD) and Rent-to-Own (RTO).
+Landlord Practices: Investigating the patterns of landlord practices, including eviction filings, housing code violations, and alternative home financing arrangements such as Contract for Deed (CFD) and Rent-to-Own (RTO).

 Eviction Prevention: Assessing the effectiveness of eviction prevention initiatives, including tenant Right to Counsel (RTC) programs, COVID-19 eviction moratoriums, and Emergency Rental Assistance (ERA) programs.

-Housing and Health: Examining the impacts of housing policies on peopleโs health and well-being, with a focus on the U.S. Choice Neighborhoods Initiative (CNI) and Brazilโs Minha Casa, Minha Vida (MCMV) program.
+Housing, Climate Resilience, and Health: Examining the connections between affordable housing programs, community resilience to extreme weather events, and residents’ health, with a focus on the U.S. Choice Neighborhoods Initiative (CNI) and Brazil’s Minha Casa, Minha Vida (MCMV).

 My research on subsidized housing evictions has been featured in: